Dimm-ddr/loudlyproud/content/ru/books/the-well-of-loneliness-cded3f6d.md

 params:
   authors:
   - Radclyffe Hall
-  bookTitle: The Well Of Loneliness
+  book_title: The Well Of Loneliness
   book_description: Stephen is an ideal child of aristocratic parents—a fencer, a
     horse rider and a keen scholar.
 Stephen grows to be a war hero, a bestselling writer and a loyal, protective lover.
 But Stephen is a woman, and her lovers are